Children can receive FREE vaccinations at local immunisation sessions run by Council's nurses.

 If all vaccinations have been given in Australia:

-School Entry Immunisation Certificates are sent automatically from ACIR or can be requested by phoning ACIR on 1800 653 809.
+School Entry Immunisation Certificates are sent automatically from the Australian Childhood Immunisation Register (ACIR) or can be requested by phoning ACIR on 1800 653 809.
 They are also available upon request from Medicare branches.

 If vaccinations were given overseas contact Monash Immunisation Services on 9518 3534 or visit either of the Council offices.If all vaccinations have been given overseas: